seanjincmu/lyft-apprenticeship/README.md

 Testing: To see expected behavior you can test against a current working example with the command: curl -X POST https://lyft-interview-test.herokuapp.com/test --data '{"string_to_cut": "iamyourlyftdriver"}' -H 'Content-Type: application/json'

-MUST INSTALL Flask before running this code: python3 -m pip install Flask
+MUST INSTALL Flask before running this code (replace python3 with whatever command you are using for python): python3 -m pip install Flask

-Running local server (replace python3 with whatever command you are using): python3 lyft.py
+Running local server (replace python3 with whatever command you are using for python): python3 lyft.py

 Command for testing on the local server: curl -X POST http://localhost:5000/test --data '{"string_to_cut": "iamyourlyftdriver"}' -H 'Content-Type: application/json'